-This is a notice of the Presidential declaration of an emergency for the State of Maine (FEMA-3194-EM), dated January 26, 2004, and related determinations.
+This is a notice of the Presidential declaration of an emergency for the State of Maine (FEMA-3298-EM), dated December 15, 2008, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-Notice is hereby given that, in a letter dated January 26, 2004, the President declared an emergency declaration under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
-5121-5206 (Stafford Act), as follows:
+Notice is hereby given that, in a letter dated December 15, 2008, the President declared an emergency declaration under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5121-5207 (the Stafford Act), as follows:

-I have determined that the impact in certain areas of the State of Maine, resulting from the record/near record snow on December 14-15, 2003, is of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
-5121-5206 (Stafford Act).
-I, therefore, declare that such an emergency exists in the State of Maine.
+I have determined that the emergency conditions in certain areas of the State of Maine resulting from a severe winter storm beginning on December 11, 2008, and continuing, are of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5121-5207 (the Stafford Act).
+Therefore, I declare that such an emergency exists in the State of Maine.

 Further, you are authorized to make changes to this declaration to the extent allowable under the Stafford Act.

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Under Secretary for Emergency Preparedness and Response, Department of Homeland Security, under Executive Order 12148, as amended, James N. Russo, of FEMA is appointed to act as the Federal Coordinating Officer for this declared emergency.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, Department of Homeland Security, under Executive Order 12148, as amended, James N. Russo, of FEMA is appointed to act as the Federal Coordinating Officer for this declared emergency.

-I do hereby determine the following areas of the State of Maine to have been affected adversely by this declared emergency:
+The following areas of the State of Maine have been designated as adversely affected by this declared emergency: